 - After about 3-4 “egg white” days then you’ll suddenly notice less mucus that becomes that yellow, cloudy color and sticky again, followed by 3-4 more dry days with no discharge.
 These DRY days are again, non fertile days.
 Then you get your period at the end of these days and the cycle starts again

-Also keep in mind that breastfeeding, the morning after pill or other recent birth control, douching, STIs and vaginal infections can cause changes in your mucus and make CMM difficult.
+Also keep in mind that breastfeeding, the morning after pill or other recent birth control, douching, STIs and vaginal infections can cause changes in your mucus and make CMM difficult to monitor.

-TAKEAWAY POINT: if you see mucus, you’re possibly fertile and need a backup form of birth control if you don’t plan on getting pregnant.
+TAKEAWAY POINT: if you see mucus, you’re possibly fertile and need to either use a barrier method or not have sex if you don’t plan on getting pregnant.
+If you want to conceive, then have at it!

 THE CALENDAR METHOD

-Some of you might be reading this thinking, WTF?
+Some of you might be reading this thinking, what in the world Robyn??
 This is so gross.
-I know it might seem that way because as a whole, women aren’t educated enough on how their bodies work.
+I know it might seem that way because we are taught this stuff is shameful and women aren’t educated enough on how their bodies work.
 But I think having knowledge about how your body works isn’t gross, but rather empowering.
 And it’s your right.

 I know and acknowledge that 1) FAM is not right for every woman and 2) there are other non hormonal methods that might be a better option for some women (condoms, copper IUD, etc) and 3) some women feel best with hormonal birth control.

-I hope this is helpful as you decide what’s best for your health.
-And if you’re into these kinds of posts, here are some other you might enjoy.
-Cheers to the reproductive system 🙂
+I hope this is helpful as you decide what’s best for your health!